ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 ```
 body {
-  /* Set the background image to farm.jpg */
+  /* Set the background image to the asset farm.jpg */
 }

 #container {